adulau/DomainClassifier/README.md

 DomainClassifier
 ================

-DomainClassifier is a simple Python library to extract and classify Internet domains/hostnames/IP addresses from raw text files following their existence, localization or attributes.
+DomainClassifier is a simple Python library to extract and classify Internet domains/hostnames/IP addresses from raw unstructured text files following their existence, localization or attributes.

-DomainClassifier can be used to extract Internet hosts from any free texts.
+DomainClassifier can be used to extract Internet hosts from any free texts or collected unstructured information.

 ![An overview of the DomainClassifier methods](https://raw.github.com/adulau/DomainClassifier/master/doc/domainclassifier-flow.png)